 Key Report Insights

 The report provides detailed overview of HPV and HSV infections, highlighting the causes, risk factors, classification, prognosis, pathophysiology, unmet medical needs, diagnosis, and treatment options for the diseases.
-The report also provides comprehensive insights into global trends of HSV and HPV infections in the 12MM.
+The report also provides comprehensive insights of HSV and HPV infections in the 12MM.
 Moreover, the incidence of HSV and HPV infections for historical and forecasted periods has been analyzed in-depth and is further segmented into type-specific (for HSV) and sex- specific data (for both HSV and HPV infections).